Vector graphics (SVG) resource

 SVG files can be created or edited through the atomic SVG node, they can also be created by the UV to SVG baker.

-Adobe Illustrator (.ai) files are currently unsupported.
+Adobe Illustrator (.ai) files are not currently supported.

 SVG Resources in a package have a number of attributes that you can customize.
 Most attributes don't have a major purpose and are for library filters, but a minority affects rendering quality.